code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 go install oss.terrastruct.com/d2@latest
 ```

-There's actually the possiblity to install it via Docker.
+It's even possible to install it via Docker.
 However, I find this approach quite complex, so I would prefer installing D2 directly.

-You can find more information about the installation ways on [the GitHub page of the project](https://github.com/terrastruct/d2/blob/master/docs/INSTALL.md).
+You can find more information about the several installation approaches on [the GitHub page of the project](https://github.com/terrastruct/d2/blob/master/docs/INSTALL.md).

-To work with D2 diagrams you need to create a file with the `.d2` extension.
+To work with D2 diagrams, you need to create a file with the `.d2` extension.
 That file will contain the textual representation of the diagrams, following the syntax we saw before.

-Once D2 is installed, and the file is present in the file system (in my case, I named the file `my-diagram.d2`), you can use the console to
+Once D2 is installed and the file is present in the file system (in my case, I named the file `my-diagram.d2`), you can use the console to generate the diagram locally.

 ```shell
 d2.exe --watch .\my-diagram.d2